ROCm/rocSOLVER/docs/source/userguide_logging.rst

 most one host thread.
 When using rocSOLVER's multi-level logging setup, it is recommended to create a separate ``rocblas_handle`` for each host thread.

-Calling any of these logging functions, especially ``rocsolver_log_begin`` and ``rocsolver_log_end``, while another rocSOLVER routine is running on another thread may lead to undefined behaviour and is not recommended.

-Note that trace logging is not designed for multiple host threads and will likely result in garbled trace trees if rocSOLVER routines are called from multiple threads.
+The rocsolver_log_* functions are not thread-safe.
+Calling a log function while any rocSOLVER routine is executing on another host thread will result in undefined behaviour.
+Once enabled, logging data collection is thread-safe.
+However, note that trace logging will likely result in garbled trace trees if rocSOLVER routines are called from multiple host threads.